tracel-ai/cubecl-hip/README.md

 pub use bindings_42131::*;
 ```

-5) Run the tests as explain in the previous section using the new feature you just created.
+5) Run the tests as explain in the previous section.

 6) Open a pull request with the modifications, do not forget to add the new generated bindings
 file in the `crates/cubecl-hip-sys/src/bindings/` directory.

-7) Note that the CI runner might need to be updated by an administrator to install the new version of ROCm.
+7) Note that the CI runner might need to be updated by an administrator so that the new HIP version is available
+on the runner.

 [1]: https://rocmdocs.amd.com/projects/install-on-linux/en/latest/install/detailed-install.html
 [2]: https://crates.io/crates/cubecl-hip-sys